 SaveArtSpace is proud to present Motherhood, a public art exhibition on bus shelter ad space in Miami, FL, opening July 17, 2026, curated by Diana “Didi” Contreras.

-We invite artists of all backgrounds to submit work about motherhood.
+Artists of all backgrounds were invited to submit work about motherhood.
 This can be about being a mother, having a mother, missing a mother, or defining it in your own way.
 We welcome all styles and perspectives—personal stories, cultural experiences, or abstract ideas.
 Motherhood can be loving, complicated, joyful, or challenging, and we want to see all sides of it.

 Curator